rust-stuco/lectures/week14/concurrency.md

     |
 ```

-* RUN!!!
+* RUN AWAY!!!
-* If you can't run, then that is a good time to dive deeper into how `async` and `Future`s work under the hood
+* If you can't run away, then that is a good time to dive deeper into how `async` and `Future`s work under the hood
+    * _See the speaker notes for a high-level overview_

 <!--
-TODO: Write down why we're not going to talk about this
+Copied from a previous slide for context:
+When you write an `async fn` or `async` block, the Rust compiler turns it into a state machine object that implements the `Future` trait.
+This `Future` object holds all of the necessary state (local variables) to pause at an `.await` point and resume later.
+You can think of this object as a compiler-intrinsic stack frame that isn't necessarily on the stack, and has self-referencing pointers into itself (similar to a stack pointer, but not really).
+Executors like Tokio manage these `Future` objects.

+On a multi-threaded executor, if one thread is busy, an idle thread might "steal" a paused `Future` from the busy thread and resume it.
+This means the entire `Future` object itself is being sent **between** threads.
+This means all of the "local variables" stored inside the `Future` object need to be sent between threads.
+Because of this potential transfer, Rust requires that any `Future` spawned onto a multi-threaded executor must implement the `Send` trait to guarantee thread safety.

+If your `async` code captures or holds onto non-`Send` data (like `Rc` or `RefCell`) across an `.await` point, the compiler-generated `Future` object containing that data will not be `Send`.
+Attempting to spawn this non-`Send` `Future` will result in a compile-time error.
 -->